-Adding a Mobility Day is a no brainer for those of you who train hard, focus on your performance for the tactical professions (military, police, fire), and are starting to acquire several years of very active service.
+Adding a mobility day is a no brainer for those of you who train hard, focus on your performance in tactical professions (military, police, fire) and are starting to acquire several years of very active service.

-However, mobility and flexibility are two often misunderstood, neglected, and hastened elements of fitness.
-Here are several ways to incorporate mobility and flexibility during the warmup, workout, and the cool down phases of your exercise sessions.
+However, mobility and flexibility are two often misunderstood, neglected and hastened elements of fitness.
+Here are several ways to incorporate mobility and flexibility during the warmup, workout and cooldown phases of your exercise sessions.

-Warmup Phase: Obviously warming up prior to exercise is required.
-However, it depends on what you are doing as a workout when it comes to types of warmup exercises that need to be done.
-Remember the goal is to get “warmup up” for the exercise that is in the near future of your training day.
+Warmup phase: Obviously, warming up before exercise is required.
+However, it depends on what you are doing as a workout when it comes to the types of warmup exercises that need to be done.
+Remember the goal is to get warmed up for the exercise that is in the near future of your training day.

-During Workout Phase: Depending upon the activity, you might have some time to add in some mobility and stretching into the workout as rest sets or preparing for a new movement.
-For instance, doing some deep third world squatting in between leg workout sets is a good hip mobility drill as well as leg, hip, and lower back stretching exercises.
+During workout phase: Depending upon the activity, you might have some time to add in mobility and stretching into the workout as rest sets or preparing for a new movement.
+For instance, doing some deep third-world squatting between leg workout sets is a good hip mobility drill as well as leg, hip and lower back stretching exercises.

-Cooldown Phase: Typically an easier and less intense version of your activity makes for a great cooldown section, however, you can also transition into the pool after a tough lift, pt, or run/ruck to cooldown, literally, and focus on technique and skills of the pool.
-This is an easier workout but needed depending upon the activities you are training for (military selection, etc).
+Cooldown phase: Typically an easier and less intense version of your activity makes for a great cooldown section.
+However, you also can transition into the pool after a tough lift, PT or run/ruck to cool down and focus on technique and skills of the pool.
+This is an easier workout but necessary, depending upon the activities you are training for (military selection, etc.).

-If you are running – Start off with a short 5-minute bike ride or walk and jog mixed with some squats and lunge walks to loosen up tight muscles and joints – especially if just waking or after sitting for longer periods of time than usual.
-Your workout can actually have sections of mobility and flexibility thrown into it to reinforce full range of motions or movements of joints that will require more flexible and pliable muscles.
-Adding quick movement exercises will have a dual effect of helping with the warmup as well as your mobility and flexibility.
-Personally, a short 25-yard jog with a variety of dynamic stretches thrown in, mixed with a squat pyramid from 1-5 or 10 will yield a great warmup and get the legs ready to run (as well as do added leg PT, hills, or intervals).
-A squat pyramid is defined as: 1 squat – run 25 yards (on a basketball or tennis court or field) 2 squats – run 25 yards … keep going up to 5 or 10 squats with runs/dynamic movements in between. * Note – Make sure each of these squats are slow and deliberate, full range of motion, and the runs can be progressively faster or add in the dynamic stretches such as butt kickers, leg swings, hip openers, etc.
+If you are running -- Start off with a five-minute bike ride or walk and jog, mixed with some squats and lunges, to loosen tight muscles and joints -- especially if you're just waking up or after sitting for longer periods of time than usual.
+Your workout actually can have sections of mobility and flexibility thrown into it to reinforce full range of motion or movement of joints that will require more flexible and pliable muscles.
+Adding quick movement exercises will help the warmup as well as your mobility and flexibility.
+Personally, a 25-yard jog, with a variety of dynamic stretches mixed with a squat pyramid from 1-5 or 10, will yield a great warmup and get the legs ready to run (as well as do added leg PT, hills or intervals).
+A squat pyramid is defined as: 1 squat -- run 25 yards (on a basketball or tennis court or field) 2 squats -- run 25 yards … keep going up to five or 10 squats with runs/dynamic movements in between. * Note -- Make sure each of these squats is slow and deliberate, full range of motion, and the runs can be progressively faster or add in the dynamic stretches such as butt kickers, leg swings, hip openers, etc.

-If sprinting and doing fast intervals, stay focused on fast movements and dynamic type stretches during the workout.
-After you can always cooldown with some light static stretching.
+If sprinting and doing fast intervals, stay focused on fast movements and dynamic stretches during the workout.
+You always can cool down with light, static stretching.

-Cooldown section can be a combination of easy jog, walk, biking, and light static stretching.
-Swimming and treading or running in water is an even better way to recover from the gravity of running/rucking and sprints and intervals.
+A cooldown section can be a combination of an easy jog, walk, biking and light, static stretching.
+Swimming and treading or running in water is a better way to recover from the gravity of running/rucking and sprints and intervals.

-Lighter and Easier Versions of Themselves - Some warmups can just be a less intense version of the exercise you are about to undertake for long periods of time.
-Take swimming for instance.
-If you are about to do a swim practice of several thousand meters, you will typically warmup with some easy paced swimming with some light stretches and movements of the arms, legs, shoulders, and hips to fully prepare for the time during the workout.
-Finishing off the workout with an easy swim cooldown followed by some static stretching is ideal to continue the cooldown process and start the recovery process for tomorrow’s swim workout.
+Lighter and easier versions of themselves -- Some warmups can just be a less intense version of the exercise you are about to undertake for long periods of time.
+Take swimming, for instance.
+If you are about to do a swim practice of several thousand meters, you typically will warm up with some easy paced swimming with some light stretches and movements of the arms, legs, shoulders and hips to prepare fully for the workout.
+Finishing off the workout with an easy swim cooldown, followed by some static stretching, is ideal to continue the cooldown process and start the recovery process for tomorrow’s swim workout.

-At the End of the Day – After the day is done and you have mixed in hours of sitting or work or driving, or significant labor, as well as a fairly aggressive workout, you need to stretch and foam roll.
-Stretch from head to toe and learn how to use the foam roller – often called the poor man’s masseuse.
-This 10 minute exercise in mobility and flexibility is key to pain free movement.
+At the end of the day -- After the day is done and you have mixed in hours of sitting for work or driving, or significant labor, as well as a fairly aggressive workout, you need to stretch and foam-roll.
+Stretch from head to toe and learn how to use the foam roller -- often called the poor man’s masseuse.
+This 10-minute exercise in mobility and flexibility is key to pain-free movement.